 Jennifer L. Bekkerman has been practicing for 7 years.
-She began her career in the litigation department at Winston & Strawn LLP gaining experience that only the highest escholon of lawyers can receive in civil litigation defending corporations in lawsuits and government investigations.
-Jenny was appointed Deputy Special Prosecutor to assist Mr. Dan Webb in a high profile criminal investigation.
+She began her career in the litigation department at Winston & Strawn LLP gaining experience that only the highest echelon of lawyers can receive in civil litigation defending corporations in lawsuits and government investigations.
+Jenny was appointed Deputy Special Prosecutor to assist Mr. Dan Webb in a high-profile criminal investigation.
 Jenny now focuses on strategizing and researching complex issues in our civil cases and assisting with trial strategy and procedure for our attorneys.
 Jenny is also the founder and Co-Chair of the WBAI “Legally Mom” Initiative.

 Lauren Tuckey Murray has been practicing for 6 years.
 She began her career with a prestigious insurance defense firm and had her first trial right out of the gate.
-Lauren continued to post impressive results defending multi-million dollar professional negligence, product liability, construction negligence and wrongful death lawsuits in both State and Federal Courts.
-Lauren was named a Leading Lawyers “Emerging Lawyer” in 2014, ’15 and ’16 and a “Rising Star” in 2016 and 2017 and she currently serves as a pro bono Child Representative at the CVLS.
+Lauren continued to post impressive results defending multi-million dollar professional negligence, product liability, construction negligence, and wrongful death lawsuits in both State and Federal Courts.
+Lauren was named a Leading Lawyers “Emerging Lawyer” in 2014, ’15, and ’16 and a “Rising Star” in 2016 and 2017, and she currently serves as a pro bono Child Representative at the CVLS.

-Both lawyers are active in the Women’s Bar Association of Illinois holding offices, receiving accolades and chairing events and committees.
+Both lawyers are active in the Women’s Bar Association of Illinois holding offices, receiving accolades, and chairing events and committees.

-The resource of insight, collaboration and counsel that these lawyers provide to our firm makes us better, smarter, more prepared and more effective in our representation of our clients’ interests.
+The resource of insight, collaboration, and counsel that these lawyers provide to our firm makes us better, smarter, more prepared, and more effective in our representation of our clients’ interests.

 Taxman, Pollock, Murray & Bekkerman, LLC is proud to announce the hiring of James P. Lynch as a senior associate attorney.
 James P. Lynch is a trial lawyer who represents victims and their families in catastrophic personal injury and wrongful death cases.
 Prior to joining Taxman, Pollock, Murray & Bekkerman, LLC, he practiced commercial litigation at a prominent Chicago law firm, where he defended some of the largest trucking companies, bus operators, and insurance companies in the country against personal injury claims.
 Jim’s experience defending against such personal injury claims gives him valuable insight to maximize his clients’ recovery due to the negligence of others.
 In the short time period that Jim has represented the injured and their families throughout Illinois, he has been selected as a “Rising Star” by Illinois Super Lawyers (2016, 2017) and featured in Chicago Magazine for this distinction, which is limited to fewer than 2.5% of attorneys in Illinois.
-During this same time period, Mr. Lynch has recovered millions in the process for injured clients through settlement, mediation and trial.
+During this same time period, Mr. Lynch has recovered millions in the process for injured clients through settlement, mediation, and trial.

 Jim received his J.D. from Loyola University Chicago School of Law in 2007, where he was a recipient of the Corboy Trial Advocacy Fellowship, the CALI Award for the highest grade in Appellate Advocacy, and a member of the Dean’s List.
 He received a Bachelor of Arts in Public Administration from Miami University in Oxford, Ohio.

 Taxman, Pollock, Murray & Bekkerman, LLC partner Brad Pollock believes in giving back to the legal community.
 On Friday, March 4th Brad was bestowed the honor of being the course instructor selected to give the demonstration Opening Statement at the Keith E. Roberts, Sr. Civil Trial Advocacy Program held at the DuPage County Courthouse.
 Brad gave the mock opening statement on behalf of an injured Plaintiff.
-The four week limited enrollment tuition based course is open to licensed attorneys seeking to sharpen their jury trial skills.
+The four-week limited enrollment tuition-based course is open to licensed attorneys seeking to sharpen their jury trial skills.
 The program is unique in that the mock trial presentations are presided over by sitting Circuit Court Judges.
 Lawyers interested in future programs can contact the DuPage County Bar Association for more information.

 Taxman, Pollock, Murray & Bekkerman, LLC partner Gerald J. Bekkerman was honored to be asked to speak at an upcoming seminar being put on by the Illinois Trial Lawyers Association.
-The annual “Damages” seminar brings together some of the top attorneys in the field of Plaintiff’s personal injury in the State of Illinois and attended by hundreds of attorneys.
-The seminar is taking place on March 31, 2017 at the Hilton Oak Brook Hills Resort.
+The annual “Damages” seminar brings together some of the top attorneys in the field of Plaintiff’s personal injury in the State of Illinois and is attended by hundreds of attorneys.
+The seminar is taking place on March 31, 2017, at the Hilton Oak Brook Hills Resort.
 Gerald will present on the topic of “Overcoming weaknesses in your client’s damages.”

 Taxman, Pollock, Murray & Bekkerman, LLC is proud to announce the opening of a second office in DuPage County.
 The new office will be located at 1001 Warrenville Road, Suite 500, in Lisle, IL.
 The second office will provide the firm’s suburban clients easier access to the firm and its lawyers.
-Our Plaintiff’s personal injury law firm handles cases in every county in the Chicagoland area, including DuPage, Will, Kane, Kendall, Winnebago, Lake and of course Cook.
+Our Plaintiff’s personal injury law firm handles cases in every county in the Chicagoland area, including DuPage, Will, Kane, Kendall, Winnebago, Lake, and of course Cook.
 We are proud to represent victims of negligence and injured people throughout the state and are available for new client appointments at the Lisle office starting February 1, 2017.

-February 2017Taxman, Pollock, Murray & Bekkerman, LLC, has filed a wrongful death lawsuit on behalf of the estate of a construction worker who was killed at a construction site of a condominium building in the Lincoln Park neighborhood of Chicago on February 4, 2017.
-The Occupational Safety and Health Administration (O.S.H.A.) as well as the Chicago Police is investigating the incident.
+Taxman, Pollock, Murray & Bekkerman, LLC, has filed a wrongful death lawsuit on behalf of the estate of a construction worker who was killed at a construction site of a condominium building in the Lincoln Park neighborhood of Chicago on February 4, 2017.
+The Occupational Safety and Health Administration (O.S.H.A.), as well as the Chicago Police, is investigating the incident.

 Our firm specializes in construction negligence and work injury cases, including wrongful death cases at construction projects.
 These types of cases require the most experienced and dedicated attorneys.
 For a listing of just some of our firm’s results in previous construction accident and work injury cases, click here.

-The law firm of Taxman, Pollock, Murray & Bekkerman is proud to announce that partners Marc Taxman, Brad Pollock and Sean Murray have been named Illinois Super Lawyers for the year 2017.
+The law firm of Taxman, Pollock, Murray & Bekkerman is proud to announce that partners Marc Taxman, Brad Pollock, and Sean Murray have been named Illinois Super Lawyers for the year 2017.
 In addition, partner Gerald Bekkerman, and associates Julie Pustilnik and Jon Treshansky, were recognized as Illinois Super Lawyers Rising Stars for 2017.
 The Super Lawyers recognition comes after a thorough selection and peer review process conducted by lawyers and judges in the State of Illinois.
 Only 5% of all practicing attorneys are recognized as Super Lawyers, and only 2.5% are recognized as Rising Stars.
-The TPMB firm is proud of these peer based recognitions for its attorneys.
+The TPMB firm is proud of these peer-based recognitions for its attorneys.

-January 2017On January 16, 2017 the Chicago Daily Law Bulletin ran a feature front page story on the formation of Taxman, Pollock, Murray & Bekkerman, LLC.
+On January 16, 2017, the Chicago Daily Law Bulletin ran a feature front-page story on the formation of Taxman, Pollock, Murray & Bekkerman, LLC.
 The news story, titled “Old Colleagues Launch New Firm” discusses the history of the partners and their relationships and the motivation for the launch of the new firm.

 Taxman, Pollock, Murray & Bekkerman, LLC has filed two separate lawsuits in the Circuit Court of Cook County for two seriously injured railroad workers under the F.E.L.A.
 (Federal Employers Liability Act).
 This act protects railroad workers who are injured in the course and scope of their employment.
-The two lawsuits, one against Amtrak, the other against BNSF, stem from the negligence of the railroad in causing the severe and life altering injuries suffered by two hard working rail road workers.
+The two lawsuits, one against Amtrak, the other against BNSF, stem from the negligence of the railroad in causing the severe and life-altering injuries suffered by two hard-working railroad workers.
 For more information on your rights if you are injured while working for the railroad, read our firm’s Practice Areas summary of F.E.L.A. and railroad work injuries.